 They are great for peaceful community tanks as they mix in well with a range of species.

-Pygmy Cory display some unique behaviors that you won’t see elsewhere.
+Pygmy Cory displays some unique behaviors that you won’t see elsewhere.
 It’s rare to see Catfish like this swim together so high up the tank.

 Anyone can enjoy this small shoaling species.